ishanayar1/Custom_simulator/README.md

 Tuning **epsilon**, **gamma**, and other hyperparameters can further refine performance.

 ---
+## Our scenarios

+We experimented our RL agent on 2 major scenarios:
+1. Cross-Junction
+    -When 2 lines intersect each other and have a common junction

+2. Chennai Metro
+    - We expanded our experiment to include a real life example, that of the Chennai metro network which has 2 common junctions.
+---
 ## How to Run the Code

 Follow these steps to execute the simulator and RL environment.